 - Position of the weld close to edge or corner

-Every time before a new material is introduced to production with welding and joining, a lot of investigations have to be carried out to evaluate the weldability of the material and feasibility of implementing the material in production.
-From time to time, material suppliers may be changed even for on-going production at the assembly plants.
+Every time new material is introduced to production with welding and joining, a lot of investigations have to be carried out to evaluate the weldability of the material and the feasibility of implementing the material in production.
+From time to time, material suppliers may be changed even for ongoing production at the assembly plants.
 This often needs evaluation of the weldability of materials from the new suppliers in order to maintain weld quality and production stability.